-6:12 And Joshua rose early in the morning, and the priests took up the ark of the Lord: Joshua had already called the people together and marched out of Gilgal, after getting instructions from God.
-Now he is ready for the battle plan God had given him.
+6:12 And Joshua rose early in the morning, and the priests took up the ark of the Lord.
+Joshua had already called the people together and had marched out of Gilgal, after getting the instructions from God (6:6-11).
+Now he is ready to carry out the battle plan God had given him.
 Now in this verse, this is the second day because they have already gone around the city once in verse 11 and went back into their camp.
-He rises up early again in the morning and everyone is in their places to do the same thing again carrying the Ark of the Lord.
+He rises up early again in the morning and everyone is in their places to do the same thing again carrying the Ark of the Lord without uttering one word.

-6:13 And seven priests bearing seven trumpets of ram's horns before the ark of the Lord went on continually, and blew with the trumpets: and the armed men went before them; but the rearward came after the ark of the Lord, the priests going on, and blowing with the trumpets: These all of had a symbolic representation:
+6:13 And seven priests bearing seven trumpets of ram's horns before the ark of the Lord went on continually, and blew with the trumpets: and the armed men went before them; but the rearward came after the ark of the Lord, the priests going on, and blowing with the trumpets.
+These all of had a symbolic representation: